graue70/ad-blog/content/post/project-aqqu-new.md

 }
 ```

-This gives us 946 pattern matches or 946 candidates for a sparql query which could potentially answer the question.
+The results give us 946 pattern matches or 946 candidates for a sparql query which could potentially answer the question.
 Three examples of generated candidates are `Q219-P36-?0`, `?0-P1376-Q219` and `Q390361-P1376-?0` (leaving out the prefixes and keywords of the respective sparql query).

 ### 4. Relation matcher